UMD-DRASTIC/drastic-deploy/README.md

 ### Vagrant

-There is a Vagrantfile with this repo that enables you to install Indigo to a virtual machine with minimum fuss.
+There is a Vagrantfile with this repo that enables you to install Drastic to a virtual machine with minimum fuss.
 This is meant only for development and everything resides locally, so if you're deploying on a production machine, use the usual Ansible instructions below.